Back to top

 A valid Knox Suite license key is required to use Knox Authentication Manager.
 For more information, see Get started as an IT admin.

-Additionally, to ensure that Knox Authentication Manager performs optimally, admins should configure specific Knox Service Plugin policies with their UEM.
+Additionally, to ensure that Knox Authentication Manager performs optimally, admins should configure specific Knox Service Plugin policies with their UEM or EMM.
 For more information on Knox Service Plugin requirements, see Get started as an IT admin and Knox Service Plugin.

 Supported devices

-Knox Authentication Manager is available for all Samsung devices secured by Knox running Android 12 and higher in an enterprise deployment.
-The device must be fully managed by an EMM.
+Knox Authentication Manager is available for select Samsung Secured by Knox devices running Android 12 and higher, in an enterprise deployment.
 For a full list of compatible devices, see Devices secured by Knox.

 Get started with Knox Authentication Manager